Valchy/distributed-systems-and-cloud/README.md

 # node-distributed-system-and-cloud

+Fun coffee app built in Harbour Space university to demonstrate a variety of skills.

 ## Server configuration steps

 1. SSH into server, make sure your public and private key are set up correct